dblsai/Project5-WebGL/README.md

 You are also required to pick one open-ended effect to implement:

-* Procedural water rendering and animation using noise
-* Shade based on altitude using the height map
 * Cloud shadows via ray-tracing through the cloud map in the fragment shader
+I did it though find the light direction, and shade the shadow according to cloud transparency map.
 * Draw a skybox around the entire scene for the stars
+I tried to load a skybox into the scene, but failed in initializing the cube mesh.
+Succeded in loading textures for skybox.
 Click Here for [Live Demo Page](https://dblsai.github.io/Project5-WebGL)
 ![The Final Globe](myPics/my_globe.png)